Assured Shorthold Tenancy Agreements (AST)

 What is an assured shorthold tenancy?

-The assured shorthold tenancy (AST) is the most common form of agreement in the private rented sector (PRS).
+Formally known as an assured shorthold tenancy (AST), assured shorthold tenancy agreements are the most common form of agreement in the private rented sector (PRS).

 It should be used wherever the following conditions are met -

-This page provides a number of our assured shorthold tenancies, as well as answering some frequently asked questions on what your obligations are when creating an AST.
+This page provides a number of our downloadable assured shorthold tenancies, and answers some frequently asked questions on what your obligations are when creating an AST.

 Renters' Rights Bill